Band of Brothers (book)

-Band of Brothers, subtitled, E Company, 506th Regiment, 101st Airborne: From Normandy to Hitler's Eagle's Nest, by Stephen E. Ambrose is an examination of a parachute infantry company in the 101st Airborne Division in the European Theater during World War II.
-While the book treats the flow of battle, it concentrates on the lives of the soldiers in and associated with the company.
+Band of Brothers, subtitled, E Company, 506th Regiment, 101st Airborne: From Normandy to Hitler's Eagle's Nest, by Stephen E. Ambrose, is an examination of a parachute infantry company in the 101st Airborne Division in the European Theater during World War II.
+While the book treats on the flow of battle, it concentrates on the lives of the soldiers in and associated with the company.
 The book was later adapted into a 2001 miniseries for HBO by Tom Hanks, Erik Jendreson, and Steven Spielberg, also titled Band of Brothers.

 Background

 The book rests upon interviews Ambrose conducted with former members of E Company, 2nd Battalion, 506th Parachute Infantry Regiment of the 101st Airborne Division.
 The veterans were having a reunion at a hotel in New Orleans, Louisiana; the interviews were conducted as part of a project to collect oral histories of D-Day for the National D-Day Museum in New Orleans.
 Ambrose was intrigued with the bonds that had developed among the members of Easy Company.
 He circulated his drafts among the surviving members of the company, asked for input, and incorporated their ideas into later drafts.
 Ambrose wrote of the finished product, "We have come as close to the true story of Easy Company as possible."